 The Pastoral Center participates in the Diocese of Rochester Lay Employees Retirement Accumulation Plan (the Plan), a multi-employer non-qualified defined benefit pension plan.
-In 2020, the organizations participating in the plan were charged an annual amount of 12% of gross wages for each participant in the plan.
+In 2021, the organizations participating in the plan were charged an annual amount of 12% of gross wages for each participant in the plan.
+Effective June 1, 2021, benefits earned in the Plan were frozen and no additional new credits or benefit accruals will occur after that date.

-The Pastoral Center recorded pension expense related to the Plan of approximately \$524,000 in fiscal 2020.
+The Pastoral Center recorded pension expense related to the Plan of approximately \$403,000 in fiscal 2021.

 Because the Plan is a multi-employer plan, the amount of accumulated benefits and net assets available for benefits related solely to the Pastoral Center is not determinable.
-However, net assets for the Plan as a whole were approximately \$111.3 million at June 30, 2020 and the projected benefit obligation (PBO) was \$135.0 million as of June 30, 2020, the date of the most recent actuarial valuation.
+However, net assets for the Plan as a whole were approximately \$137.0 million at June 30, 2021 and the projected benefit obligation (PBO) was \$130.4 million as of June 30, 2021, the date of the most recent actuarial valuation.

-The actuaries indicated that a 1% increase in the discount rate would decrease the lay pension plan PBO by approximately \$13.8 million.
+The actuaries indicated that a 1% increase in the discount rate would decrease the lay pension plan PBO by approximately \$12.8 million.